Self-supervised Learning for Clustering of Wireless Spectrum Activity: Architectures of the SSL and baseline systems

-Considering that the most influential part of the architecture is the feature learning component, we take PCA-based representation learning as a baseline for comparison with the SSL models complemented by a K-means clustering algorithm, as depicted in Figure \ref{fig:BaseAlgProc}.
+Considering that the most influential part of the architecture is the feature learning component, we take PCA-based representation learning as {a simple, yet informative} baseline for comparison with the SSL models complemented by a K-means clustering algorithm, as depicted in Figure \ref{fig:BaseAlgProc}.
 The system consists of a flattening block, PCA-dimensionality reduction and L2 normalization for input data preprocessing, followed by the K-means clustering block.

 The flattening reorders the elements of the input matrix into a single row for each data sample.
 On the vectors provided by the flattening, the same sequence of operations is applied, as for the vectors provided by the self-supervised system.
 PCA is applied on the flattened data and as a result of this operation, reduced feature vectors representing the input data are obtained.
 These vectors are then L2-normalized and finally used as an input to the K-means clustering algorithm.
+In the rest of the paper we refer to baseline models as B-PCA.